500tech/hook-cook-book/README.md

-# React Hooks are Awesome
+# Patterns using React Hooks
-Here's A collection of simple solutions to complex problems using hooks:
+Here's a collection of simple solutions to complex problems using hooks:

 ## Resource fetching using hooks
 Fetch a resource, get the loading state, cache the result, respond to parameter change, ignore stale requests: